deepaksood619/deepaksood619.github.io/docs/technologies/kafka/intro.md

 - Kafka connects to external systems (for data import/export) via Kafka Connect and provides Kafka Streams, a Java stream processing library
 - Design is heavily influenced by [transaction logs](https://en.wikipedia.org/wiki/Transaction_log). (based on commit log)
 - Fault tolerant highly available queue used in publisher-subscriber or streaming application
-- It can deliver message exactly once and also it keeps all the messages ordered inside a parition of a topic
+- It can deliver message exactly once and also it keeps all the messages ordered inside a partition of a topic
 - Horizontally scalable, fault-tolerant, wicked fast
 - Focuses on real-time analysis, not batch jobs
 - Streams and streams only